 For these recurring requests, the baskets are an added plus.
 It allows you to create media types which can be shared in one simple click, without having to repeat the process.
 For example, we created baskets for “Trucks” or “Coaches and Buses” using the most frequently used visuals.

 Thank you Thibault for your feedback.
-If you, like Scania France, are looking for a simple, flexible and complete DAM solution, don’t hesitate to do a free trial of Keepeek !Copyrights: (c) FREDERIC BOYADJIAN and Isabelle Beauvais
+If you, like Scania France, are looking for a simple, flexible and complete DAM solution, don’t hesitate to Try Keepeek now!Copyrights: (c) FREDERIC BOYADJIAN and Isabelle Beauvais